 Apache projects can rely on components under prohibited licenses if the component is only needed for optional features.
 When doing so, a project shall provide the user with instructions on how to obtain and install the non-included work.
 Optional means that the component is not required for standard use of the product or for the product to achieve a desirable level of quality.
 The question to ask yourself in this situation is:

 It does not matter, unless the terms for that platform affect the Apache product's licensing.
 For example, creating a product that runs on Windows or Java, uses a web service such as Google Services or Yahoo Search, or is a plugin for a product such as JBoss or JIRA is fine, whereas creating a Linux kernel module is not fine because the Apache product itself would have to be licensed under something other than the Apache License, version 2.0.

-Note that this does not mean the platform code itself can be redistributed.
-That of course will depend on the licensing of said code.
-Also, if you have any doubts as to whether the licensing of the platform would affect the Apache code, we recommend that you check the legal-discuss@ archives to see if it has come up before, and if not email legal-discuss@ to find out.
+Note that this does not mean you can redistribute the platform code itself.
+That of course depends on the licensing of said code.
+If you have any doubts as to whether the licensing of the platform would affect the Apache code, check the legal-discuss@ archives to see if it has come up before, and if not email legal-discuss@ to find out.